Butler vs. Cal: Sportsbook promo codes, odds, spread, over/under - December 9

 Butler vs. Cal Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup on multiple sportsbooks.
+Check out the odds, spread and over/under for this matchup across different sportsbooks.

 |Favorite